Cutting Speed for Constant-Cutting-Speed Operation Solution

 Cutting Velocity - (Measured in Meter per Second) - The Cutting Velocity is the tangential velocity at the periphery of the cutter or workpiece (whichever is rotating).

-Time Proportion of Cutting Edge Engagement - Time Proportion of Cutting Edge Engagement is the fractional portion of machining time during which the Cutting Edge of the tool is engaged with the workpiece.
+Time Proportion of Cutting Edge - Time Proportion of Cutting Edge is the duration during a machining operation that a specific portion of the cutting edge of the tool is actively engaged in removing material from the workpiece.

 STEP 1: Convert Input(s) to Base Unit